Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 3. Strain the warm broth and drink one tablespoon 5-6 times a day.

-The complex of treatment suggested by the doctor along with home remedies, medical gymnastics, massage will stop the development of compression-ischemic neuropathy and get rid of excruciating symptoms...
-People who spend a lot of time at a computer doing monotonous manual work should think about disease prevention, because preventing a disease is much easier than curing it.
+The treatment complex proposed by the doctor along with home remedies, therapeutic exercises, massage will stop the development of compression-ischemic neuropathy and get rid of painful symptoms.
+People who spend a lot of time at the computer doing monotonous manual work should think about disease prevention, because preventing a disease is much easier than curing it.

-Health ecology: Carpal tunnel syndrome is especially common in older women.
+Ecology of health: Carpal tunnel syndrome is especially common in older women.
 Why is that?
-This syndrome is considered occupational disease those workers who perform monotonous monotonous flexion-extension movements with a brush
+This syndrome is considered occupational disease those workers who perform monotonous monotonous flexion-extension movements with their hands

-Carpal tunnel syndrome has other names, such as carpal tunnel syndrome and carpal tunnel syndrome.
+Carpal tunnel syndrome has other names such as carpal tunnel syndrome and also carpal tunnel syndrome.
 This is a neurological disease, it manifests itself with prolonged numbness and pain in the fingers.
-The cause of tunnel syndrome is compression of the median nerve between the bones and tendons of the muscles in the wrist.
+The cause of carpal tunnel syndrome is compression of the median nerve between the bones and muscle tendons located in the wrist.

-It belongs to the category of tunnel neuropathies, in a nutshell, about which we can say that they arise due to compression of the nerve in the fibrous bone and fibromuscular canals.
+It belongs to the category of tunnel neuropathies, in a nutshell we can say that they arise due to compression of the nerve in the osteofibrous as well as fibromuscular canals.

 Carpal tunnel syndrome is especially common in older women.
 Why is that?
-This syndrome is considered an occupational disease of those workers who perform monotonous monotonous flexion-extension movements with a brush or prolonged forced flexion of the hand occurs.
-So which professions are at risk?
-These are pianists, cellists, drummers, bowlers, experienced artists, motorcycle racers, sign language interpreters, those who work with a jackhammer, hairdresser, embroidery and typing.
-V recent times, when the computer is no longer a rarity and more and more professions are associated with it, there are many more people suffering from carpal tunnel syndrome.
+This syndrome is considered an occupational disease of those workers who perform monotonous monotonous flexion-extension movements with their hands or prolonged forced flexion of the hand.
+So what professions are at risk?
+These are pianists, cellists, drummers, bowlers, experienced artists, motorcycle racers, sign language interpreters, those who work as a jackhammer, a hairdresser, embroiderer, and typewriter.
+IN Lately, when the computer is no longer a rarity and more and more professions are connected with it, there are many more people suffering from carpal tunnel syndrome.

-It is believed that long-term work at the computer has become a risk factor provoking the development of this ailment.
-According to the results of one study, every 6th computer worker was diagnosed with this carpal tunnel syndrome.
-Users whose hand is bent 20 ° or more in relation to the forearm are at greater risk.
+It is believed that long-term work at the computer has become a risk factor provoking the development of this disease.
+According to the results of one study, every 6th person working at a computer was diagnosed with this carpal tunnel syndrome.
+Users whose hand is bent relative to the forearm by 20° or more are at greater risk.

-Other studies contradict this and say that there is no significant difference in the occurrence of this ailment in people working at a computer and not working at it.
+Other studies contradict this and indicate that there are no significant differences in the occurrence of this disease in people who work at a computer and those who do not work on it.

-There is a nerve in the carpal tunnel, and when it is pinched, pain in the wrist occurs.
-Swelling of the tendons located next to the nerve and edema of the carpal tunnel are considered natural causes of pinching of this nerve.
+There is a nerve in the carpal tunnel, and when it gets pinched, wrist pain occurs.
+Natural causes of pinching of this nerve are considered to be swelling of the tendons located next to the nerve and swelling of the carpal tunnel.

-The reason for the pinching of this nerve lies in the prolonged static load on the same muscles.
-The load is caused by a large number of monotonous movements and often uncomfortable hand position.
-For example, working on the same computer keyboard, a person's hand is in constant tension.
+The reason for pinching this nerve lies in prolonged static load on the same muscles.
+Causes stress a large number of monotonous movements and often awkward hand position.
+For example, when working on the same computer keyboard, a person’s hand is under constant tension.

-It is characterized by pain, numbness and swelling (paresthesia) in the innervation of the median nerve.
+It is characterized by pain, numbness and tenderness (paresthesia) in the area of the median nerve.

-On initial stage of wrist syndrome, a person feels trembling, itching, tingling in the fingers.
-Moreover, at first he does not associate this with activities on the computer, since these symptoms manifest themselves several hours after the end, for example, of typing.
+On initial stage With wrist syndrome, a person feels trembling, itching, and tingling in the fingers.
+Moreover, at first he does not connect this with activity on the computer, since these symptoms manifest themselves several hours after finishing, for example, typing.

-At further, later stages, numbness, pain and heaviness in the hands begin to appear, tingling in the palms, fingers, wrist, sensitivity in the wrist region is disturbed, tissue irritation and edema may form.
-Fingers may feel stiff in the morning.
-In people with carpal tunnel syndrome, indirect manifestations may also appear: insomnia due to pain and wrist cramps.
+At further, later stages, numbness, pain and heaviness in the hands begin to appear, tingling in the palms, fingers, wrists, sensitivity in the wrist area is impaired, tissue irritation and swelling may form.
+In the morning, your fingers may feel stiff.
+People with carpal tunnel syndrome may also experience indirect symptoms such as insomnia due to pain and wrist cramps.

 The advanced stage of wrist syndrome often leads to atrophy of the muscles of the thumb.
-The possibility of firmly clenching the hand into a fist disappears, thumb does not bend.
-The hands and fingers of the palm may become unruly.
+The ability to tightly clench your hand into a fist disappears, thumb does not bend.
+Hands and fingers may become unruly.

-When a person with tunnel syndrome tries to lift a rather heavy object, this can provoke pain or disconnection of the hands - the object will simply fall out of the hands.
-A person with this syndrome loses the ability to talk on the phone for a long time, read a book, holding it in front of him in his hands, and hold the steering wheel of a car for more than 10 minutes.
+When a person with carpal tunnel syndrome tries to lift a rather heavy object, this can cause pain or loss of arms - the object will simply fall out of their hands.
+A person with this syndrome loses the ability to talk on the phone for a long time, read a book holding it in front of him in his hands, or hold the steering wheel of a car for more than 10 minutes.

 Diagnosis of carpal tunnel syndrome

-A neurologist, sometimes examining a patient, determines the degree of damage to the muscles of the wrist, arising from working at a computer or other professional activity.
+A neurologist sometimes examines a patient to determine the degree of damage to the wrist muscles caused by working at a computer or other professional activity.

-However, a person is able to independently determine this disease.
-Tinel's test and Falen's test are used to diagnose carpal tunnel syndrome.
+However, a person is able to independently identify this disease.
+To diagnose carpal tunnel syndrome, the Tinel test and the Phalen test are used.

-In the first test, there is a percussion (tapping) in the area of the wrist over the place where the median nerve passes.
+The first test involves percussion (tapping) in the wrist area above the place where the median nerve passes.
 If the test is positive, it is accompanied by paresthesia in the palm and fingers.

 The second test is maximum flexion for three minutes, i.e. connected back sides the hands are lowered down, and the elbows should be directed to the sides.
-You get something like the letter "T".
-If during this time this test causes paresthesia and soreness on the palmar surface 1,2,3 and partially 4 fingers.
+You will get something like the letter “T”.
+If during this time this test causes paresthesia and tenderness on the palmar surface of the 1st, 2nd, 3rd and partially 4th fingers.

 Prevention

-Since a person does not always manage to refuse or significantly reduce the time of working at a computer and not only, it means that it is worth thinking about preventive measures.
-Prevention of tunnel syndrome is the correct and comfortable organization of the workplace.
-Thanks to this approach, you can avoid almost any problems that a person with hands, working at a computer, can have.
+Since a person is not always able to refuse or significantly reduce the time he spends working at the computer and other things, it is worth thinking about preventive measures.
+Prevention of carpal tunnel syndrome is also the correct convenient organization of the workplace.
+Thanks to this approach, you can avoid almost any problems that arise for a person with his hands working at a computer.

-One of the main preventive measures should be ergonomics and correct sitting at the computer.
-It is desirable to have a chair for work in a back position, and the height of which is adjustable (it is very good to have a table with an adjustable height).
-A properly adjusted table and chair make it possible to assume a position where the lower back is at an angle of 90 degrees in relation to the hips.
-The shoulder with the forearm should form a right angle, and the hands should lie on the keyboard.
+One of the main preventive measures should be ergonomics and proper sitting position at the computer.
+It is advisable to have a chair for work with a back position and height that can be adjusted (it is very good to have a table with an adjustable height).
+A properly adjusted table and chair make it possible to assume a position where the lower back is located at an angle of 90 degrees with respect to the hips.
+The shoulder and forearm should form a right angle, and the hands should lie on the keyboard.
 Basically, the keyboard is located at a height of 65-75 centimeters.

 Important preventive measures are also:

-• The chair and computer chair must be equipped with armrests.
+• Chairs and computer chairs must be equipped with armrests.

 • Ergonomic keyboard.
-It should be positioned so that, bending the arms at the elbow, they form a right angle.
-A properly positioned keyboard gives the hands a rest when they are resting on it.
+It should be positioned so that when bending your arms at the elbow, they form a right angle.
+A correctly positioned keyboard allows your hands to rest when they rest on it.

-• Working with the mouse, the elbow should lie on the table, and the straight hand should be placed as far as possible from the edge of the table.
+• When working with the mouse, your elbow should be on the table, and your straight hand should be positioned as far as possible from the edge of the table.

-• The mode of work on the computer is also fundamentally important.
-It only takes a few minutes for the tendons to rest and restore the required amount of synovial fluid.
-But a person suffering from diabetes mellitus will have to increase the duration of rest.
+• The mode of working on the computer is also fundamentally important.
+It only takes a few minutes to rest the tendons and restore the required volume of synovial fluid.
+But a person with diabetes will have to increase the duration of rest.
 The best option is an hourly rest for 10-15 minutes.
 Rest should not be spent passively.
-Since a person rests not because of fatigue from movements, but from what is working at the keyboard.
-In this case, doing hand exercises would be ideal.
+Since a person rests not because he is tired from moving, but because he is working at the keyboard.
+In this case, the ideal option would be to do arm exercises.

-Needed on early stages start treatment of carpal tunnel syndrome caused by prolonged work at the computer keyboard.
-First things first, you need to tackle the root cause, such as diabetes or arthritis.
+Required for early stages begin treatment for carpal tunnel syndrome caused by prolonged use of a computer keyboard.
+First of all, you need to eliminate the root cause, for example, diabetes or arthritis.
 If the disease is not treated, as a rule, it progresses.

-In the early stages of the syndrome, a sufficient measure will be to conservative therapy, which is expressed in limiting the load on the affected wrist (to minimize the work at the computer), or to immobilize it with a fixed splint.
-When symptoms subside, exercise is initiated to stretch and strengthen the muscles in the wrist.
-Physiotherapy should preferably be carried out under the supervision of a physician.
+In the early stages of the syndrome, a sufficient measure will be to conservative therapy, which is expressed in limiting the load on the affected wrist (minimize work at the computer), or immobilize it with a fixed splint.
+When symptoms subside, begin physical exercises designed to stretch and strengthen the wrist muscles.
+It is advisable to carry out physical therapy under the supervision of a physician.

-With severe tunnel syndrome, accompanied by acute pain and severe inflammation, medication is required.
+In severe cases of carpal tunnel syndrome, accompanied by sharp pains And severe inflammation, medication treatment is required.

-At proper nutrition able to fully saturate the body with important bioactive substances, the treatment of carpal tunnel syndrome can become very effective and the healing process will become significantly faster, the rehabilitation period will be shortened and the ability to work will return faster.
+At proper nutrition, capable of fully saturating the body with important bioactive substances, treatment of carpal tunnel syndrome can become very effective and the recovery process will become much faster, the rehabilitation period will be shortened and the ability to work will return faster.
 Specialist for short term will return to his work.

-Among alternative methods Yoga has proven to be one of the most effective treatments.
-It helps to reduce pain and also improves grip strength.
+Among alternative methods Yoga turned out to be one of the most effective methods of treatment.
+It helps reduce pain and also improves grip strength.

 Complex 1

-1. Slowly clench your hands into fists and so slowly unclench them.
+1. Slowly clench your hands into fists and then slowly unclench them.
 Repeat 5 times.

 2. Place your palms on the table and press your palms onto its surface.
 Then bend your fingers one by one.

 3. Raise and lower your arms several times.
-Describe the same number of circles, first with the brushes, then with each finger.
+Describe the same number of circles, first with your hands, then with each finger.

-4. Rotate your brushes, then wiggle your fingers.
-With hands clenched into fists, rotate around the axis.
+4. Make rotational movements with your brushes, then move your fingers.
+With your hands clenched into fists, rotate around the axis.

 5. Shake your hands.

-6. Squeeze your hands together and press with the fingers of one hand on the fingers of the other hand.
+6. Clasp your hands together and press the fingers of one hand onto the fingers of the other hand.

 Complex 2

-1. You need to raise your hands and lower them several times, shake your hands.
+1. You need to raise your arms and lower them several times, shake your hands.

 2. Clench your fists tightly for a few seconds, then unclench and relax them.
 Repeat the exercise 5-7 times.

-3. Make rotational movements with the brushes (10-12 times) in each direction.
+3. Make rotational movements with your brushes (10-12 times) in each direction.

-4. Stretch your arms in front of you and actively wiggle your fingers for one minute.
+4. Stretch your arms out in front of you and actively move your fingers for one minute.

-5. Place your palms together and turn your fingers towards you, i.e. wrists away from you.
-Try to slowly push from the palm of your hand with the fingers of one hand to the fingers of the other.
+5. Place your palms towards each other and turn your fingers towards you, i.e. wrists away from you.
+Try to slowly press from the palm of your hand with the fingers of one hand onto the fingers of the other.

 Complex 3

-1. Rub the inner and outer surfaces of your palms until you feel warm.
+1. Rub the inner and outer surfaces of your palms until you feel warmth.

-2. On the right hand, bend each finger with the thumb on the right.
-Press each finger four times.
-For right hand repeat the same.
+2. On your right hand, bend each finger using the thumb on your right.
+Perform four presses on each finger.
+For right hand repeat the same thing.

-3. Turn your palms towards each other internal parties and connect them between the baking soda, palms slightly unfolded.
+3. Turn your palms towards each other internal parties and connect them between soda, palms slightly turned out.
 Press your fingers into each other, then shake your hands, relaxing them.

-4. Make your fist slowly.
-Shake your brushes to loosen them up.
+4. Slowly clench your fist.
+Shake your hands to loosen them.

-5. Slowly clench your fist, then quickly and sharply unclench, throwing your fingers out.
-Lower your hands and shake your brushes.
+5. Slowly clench your fist, then quickly and sharply unclench it, throwing out your fingers.
+Lower your arms and shake your hands.

-When working at a computer, if you still do not always manage to fully perform a set of exercises, still take breaks, raise your hands up and rotate with your brushes.
-If you notice the symptoms of carpal tunnel syndrome of the wrist, you need to make such rotations very carefully and slowly.
-Relax your muscles periodically by shaking your hands. published
+When working at a computer, if you are still not always able to fully perform a set of exercises, still take breaks, raise your arms up and rotate your hands.
+If you notice symptoms of carpal tunnel syndrome in your wrist, you need to perform such rotations very carefully and slowly.
+Periodically relax your muscles by shaking your arms. published

-Carpal tunnel (or carpal tunnel) syndrome is a condition that occurs when the median nerve in the carpal tunnel is traumatized or compressed.
-Sometimes this syndrome is called tunnel syndrome, but this is not an entirely correct term, since there are others tunnel syndromes...
-With the development of this ailment, a violation of the sensitivity and movements of the first three and part of the fourth finger occurs.
+Carpal (or carpal) tunnel syndrome is a condition that develops when the median nerve located in the carpal tunnel is injured or compressed.
+Sometimes this syndrome is called tunnel syndrome, but this is not quite the correct term, because there are others tunnel syndromes.
+With the development of this disease, the sensitivity and movements of the first three and part of the fourth finger occur.

-In this article, we will introduce you to the causes, symptoms, and treatments for carpal tunnel syndrome.
-This information will help you make a timely decision about the need for its treatment, and you can prevent the development of irreversible damage to the median nerve.
+In this article, we will introduce you to the causes, symptoms, and treatment of carpal tunnel syndrome.
+This information will help you make a timely decision about the need for treatment, and you can prevent the development of irreversible damage to the median nerve.

-In the world, carpal tunnel syndrome is detected in 1.5-3% of the population, and in half of the cases, active computer users are sick.
-This disease is considered professional, since people who, due to their professional activities, are forced to make frequent and monotonous flexion and extension movements of the hand (for example, office workers who work at a computer for a long time, tailors, musicians, etc.) are much more likely to encounter it. ).
+In the world, carpal tunnel syndrome is detected in 1.5-3% of the population, and in half of the cases, patients are active computer users.
+This disease is considered occupational, because it is much more often encountered by people who, due to their professional activities, are forced to make frequent and monotonous flexion and extension movements of the hand (for example, office workers who work at the computer for a long time, tailors, musicians, etc. ).

-This syndrome is more often observed in people 40-60 years old, but it can develop into more young age...
-According to statistics, in 10% of cases, the disease is detected in people under 30 years of age.
+This syndrome is most often observed in people 40-60 years old, but can develop at older ages. at a young age.
+According to statistics, in 10% of cases the disease is detected in people under 30 years of age.

-Experts believe that those people who work at a computer for a long time are most susceptible to the development of this syndrome.
-According to one of the numerous studies, it is detected in every sixth active user PC.
+Experts believe that those people who work at a computer for a long time are most susceptible to developing this syndrome.
+According to one of numerous studies, it is detected in every sixth active user PC.
 According to various sources, the syndrome develops 3-10 times more often in women.

 Causes

-The main cause of carpal tunnel syndrome is the compression of the median nerve where it passes through the tunnel, which is formed by the transverse ligament and the bones of the wrist.
-Compression is caused by inflammation and swelling of the joint, tendons, and muscles in the joint or within the carpal tunnel.
-In most cases, the cause of this median nerve damage is work that requires frequent and repetitive movements.
+The main cause of carpal tunnel syndrome is compression of the median nerve as it passes through the tunnel formed by the transverse ligament and bones of the wrist.
+Constriction is caused by inflammation and swelling of the joint, tendons and muscles within the joint or within the carpal tunnel.
+In most cases, the cause of such damage to the median nerve is work that requires frequent and repetitive movements.

-In addition to professional factors, the development of carpal tunnel syndrome can be provoked by other diseases and conditions:
+In addition to occupational factors, the development of carpal tunnel syndrome can be provoked by other diseases and conditions:

-1. ...
+1. .
 With bruises or sprains, swelling of the ligaments and muscles of the hand occurs, which causes compression of the nerve.
-Dislocations or fractures, in addition to swelling of soft tissues, may be accompanied by bone displacement.
-Such damage compresses the nerve.
-At correct treatment dislocation or fracture, the compression is eliminated, but with deformation of the bones or muscle contractures, the disorders in the joint can become irreversible.
+Dislocations or fractures, in addition to swelling of the soft tissues, may be accompanied by displacement of the bones.
+Such injuries put pressure on the nerve.
+At proper treatment dislocation or fracture, the compression is eliminated, but with bone deformation or muscle contractures, disorders in the joint can become irreversible.

-3. Tenosynovitis (inflammation of the tendons)...
+3. Tenosynovitis (tendon inflammation).
 Tendons are affected pathogenic bacteria and become inflamed.
-The tissues around the wrist swell and compress the nerve.
-Sources of infection can be: purulent wounds on the hands, panaritium, etc. In addition, inflammation of the tendon tissues can be non-bacterial and caused by chronic stress injuries: frequent hand and arm movements, prolonged stress, exposure to cold.
+The tissue in the wrist area swells and puts pressure on the nerve.
+Sources of infection can be: purulent wounds on the hands, panaritium, etc. In addition, inflammation of the tendon tissue can be non-bacterial and caused by chronic stress injuries: frequent movements of the hand and arm, prolonged stress, exposure to cold.

-5. Median nerve tumor...
-Such neoplasms are rare.
-These can be schwannomas, neurofibromas, perineuromas, and malignant tumors sheaths of the nerve.
+5. Median nerve tumor.
+Such neoplasms are rarely observed.
+These can be schwannomas, neurofibromas, perineuromas and malignant tumors nerve sheaths.
 Their growth causes displacement and compression of the nerve.

-6. Diabetes...
+6. Diabetes.
 The course of this disease is accompanied by the accumulation of fructose and sorbitol in the nerve tissues.
-When activated by the enzyme protein kinase C, neurons and their processes are damaged.
+When they are activated by the enzyme protein kinase C, damage occurs to neurons and their processes.
 In addition, metabolic disorders lead to insufficient blood flow to the nerves and a decrease in their nutrition.
-All these consequences cause non-infectious inflammation of the nerves (including the median).
-The nerves become swollen and can be compressed in tight areas such as the carpal tunnel.
+All these consequences cause non-infectious inflammation of the nerves (including the median nerve).
+Nerves become swollen and can become compressed in narrow areas such as the carpal tunnel.

-7. ...
-This disease develops for a long time and is accompanied by the growth of the bones of the face and limbs to disproportionate sizes.
-In addition to bone changes, there is an overgrowth of soft tissues.
-The enlargement of the bones in the wrist causes the lumen of the carpal tunnel to narrow and the median nerve is pinched.
+7. .
+This disease develops over a long period of time and is accompanied by growth of the bones of the face and limbs to disproportionate sizes.
+In addition to bone changes, soft tissue growth is observed.
+Enlargement of the carpal bones causes a narrowing of the carpal tunnel, and the median nerve is pinched.

-8. Genetic predisposition...
-Compression of the median nerve can be observed with such anatomical features brushes like a "square wrist", congenital failure tendon sheath production of lubricant or congenital thick transverse ligament of the wrist.
+8. Genetic predisposition.
+Compression of the median nerve may occur with such anatomical feature hands, like a “square wrist”, congenital deficiency production of lubricant by the tendon sheaths or congenital thick transverse carpal ligament.

 Symptoms

-The first sign of illness may be numbness in the fingers.
+The first sign of the disease may be numbness in the fingers.

-Carpal tunnel syndrome develops gradually.
-In most cases, one hand is affected, that is, the "working" (right-handed - right, left-handed - left).
-Sometimes nerve compression occurs in both hands (for example, when endocrine disorders or pregnancy).
+The development of carpal tunnel syndrome occurs gradually.
+In most cases, one hand is affected, i.e., the “working” hand (for right-handers - the right, for left-handers - the left).
+Sometimes nerve compression occurs in both arms (for example, with endocrine disorders or pregnancy).

 Tingling and numbness in the fingers is the first sign of the syndrome.
-Paresthesias are felt by the patient immediately after awakening, but are completely eliminated by noon.
-With the development of the syndrome, they begin to appear at night, and then during the day.
-As a result, the patient cannot hold the hand on weight for a long time (when putting the phone to the ear, holding the handrail in public transport and etc.).
-When trying to perform such holdings, paresthesias intensify and the person changes his hand to perform an action (shifts the phone to the other hand, changes its position, etc.).
+Paresthesia is felt by the patient immediately after waking up, but is completely eliminated by noon.
+As the syndrome develops, they begin to appear at night, and then during the day.
+As a result, the patient cannot hold the hand suspended for a long time (when putting the phone to the ear, holding the handrail in public transport and etc.).
+When trying to perform such holds, paresthesia intensifies and the person changes his hand to perform the action (transfers the phone to the other hand, changes its position, etc.).

 Pain

-Initially, the patient develops pains of a burning or tingling nature.
-Arising at night, they disrupt sleep, and a person has to wake up in order to lower his hand down or shake his hand.
-Such actions contribute to the normalization of blood circulation in the fingers, and pain is eliminated.
+Initially, the patient experiences burning or tingling pain.
+Occurring at night, they disturb sleep, and a person has to wake up in order to lower his arm down or shake his hand.
+Such actions help normalize blood circulation in the fingers, and pain is eliminated.

-Painful sensations do not occur in certain joints, but are common.
-They cover the entire finger - from base to tip.
-If untreated, pains begin to appear during the day.
-Any movement of the hand causes them to intensify, and the patient cannot fully work.
-At severe course pain syndrome can affect the entire palm and extend to the elbow, making diagnosis difficult.
+Painful sensations do not occur in specific joints, but are widespread.
+They capture the entire finger - from base to tip.
+If left untreated, pain begins to appear during the day.
+Any movement of the hand causes them to intensify, and the patient cannot work fully.
+At severe course Pain syndromes can involve the entire palm and spread all the way to the elbow, making diagnosis difficult.

 Clumsy hand movements and loss of strength

-With the aggravation of the syndrome, the patient develops weakness in his hand, and he cannot perform precise movements.
-It is difficult for him to hold small objects (needle, button, pen, etc.), and such actions are accompanied by the feeling that they themselves fall out of the hand.
+As the syndrome worsens, the patient develops weakness in the arm and is unable to perform precise movements.
+It is difficult for him to hold small objects (a needle, a button, a pen, etc.), and such actions are accompanied by the feeling that they are falling out of the hand.

-In some cases, there is a decrease in the strength of the opposition of the thumb to the rest.
-It is difficult for the patient to take him away from the palm and actively grasp objects.
+In some cases, there is a decrease in the force of opposition of the thumb to the rest.
+It is difficult for the patient to move it away from the palm and actively grasp objects.

 Decreased sensitivity

-This symptom appears with significant damage to the median nerve.
-A third of patients complain of a reaction to abrupt change temperature or cold: the hand feels a burning sensation or painful numbness.
-Depending on the severity of the disease, the patient may not feel a light touch to the hand or a pin prick.
+This symptom appears when there is significant damage to the median nerve.
+A third of patients complain of a reaction to sudden change fever or cold: there is a burning sensation or painful numbness in the hand.
+Depending on the severity of the disease, the patient may not feel a light touch on the hand or a pin prick.

 Amyotrophy

 This muscle change appears in the absence of treatment in the later stages of the syndrome.
-The patient has a visual decrease in the size of the muscles.
-In advanced cases, the hand is deformed, and it becomes like a monkey's paw (the thumb is brought to a flat palm).
+The patient experiences a visual decrease in muscle size.
+In advanced cases, the hand becomes deformed, and it becomes like a monkey's paw (the thumb is brought to the flat palm).

-Violation of the innervation of skin cells leads to a violation of their nutrition.
-As a result, the skin of the fingers and the part of the hand, innervated by the median nerve, acquires a lighter shade.
+Violation of the innervation of skin cells leads to disruption of their nutrition.
+As a result, the skin of the fingers and the area of the hand innervated by the median nerve acquires a lighter shade.

 Diagnostics

-To diagnose carpal tunnel syndrome, the patient needs a consultation with a neurologist.
+To diagnose carpal tunnel syndrome, the patient needs to consult a neurologist.
 The patient's examination plan includes special tests, instrumental and laboratory methods.

 Tests for carpal tunnel syndrome:

-1. Tinel's test.
-Tapping with the palm of the hand in the narrowest part of the wrist canal causes tingling sensations in the fingers.
+1. Tinel test.
+Tapping from the palm of the hand in the area of the narrowest part of the carpal tunnel causes tingling in the fingers.

-2. Phalen's test.
-The patient should bend his arm as much as possible in the wrist area and hold it that way for a minute.
-With carpal tunnel syndrome, there is an increase in paresthesias and pain.
+2. Phalen test.
+The patient should bend the arm as much as possible at the wrist and hold it there for a minute.
+With carpal tunnel syndrome, increased paresthesia and pain occur.

 3. Cuff test.
-The cuff of a pressure monitor is placed between the elbow and wrist.
-It is pumped with air to significant numbers and left in this position for one minute.
-In the syndrome, tingling and numbness occurs in the areas innervated by the median nerve.
+A blood pressure cuff is placed between the elbow and wrist.
+It is inflated with air to significant figures and left in this position for one minute.
+The syndrome causes tingling and numbness in areas innervated by the median nerve.

 Such tests can be used for preliminary self-diagnosis at home.
-If, when holding even one of them, discomfort, then you need to see a doctor.
+If, during even one of them, discomfort, then you need to see a doctor.

-To clarify the diagnosis, the patient is assigned the following instrumental methods surveys:
+To clarify the diagnosis, the patient is prescribed the following: instrumental methods examinations:

 • electroneuromyography;